SzokolAttila/PillPal/Documentation.md

 Reminder validator can be used to validate CreateReminderDto and has the following rules:
 - Reminder's DoseMg must be greater than 0 as it would make no sense otherwise;
 - Reminder's DoseCount must be greater than 0 as it would make no sense otherwise.
+#### ActiveIngredientValidator
+ActiveIngredient validator can be used to validate CreateActiveIngredientDto and has the following rules:
+- ActiveIngredient's Ingredient length must be at least 3;
+- ActiveIngredient's Ingredient has to be unique in the database.
+#### SideEffectValidator
+SideEffect validator can be used to validate CreateSideEffectDto and has the following rules:
+- SideEffect's Effect length must be at least 3;
+- SideEffect's Effect has to be unique in the database.
+#### RemedyForValidator
+RemedyFor validator can be used to validate CreateRemedyForDto and has the following rules:
+- RemedyFor's Ailment length must be at least 3;
+- RemedyFor's Ailment has to be unique in the database.
+#### PackageSizeValidator
+PackageSize validator can be used to validate CreatePackageSizeDto and has the following rules:
+- PackageSize's Size must be greater than zero.

 ### Controllers
 We use controllers for each model to generate endpoints for the API.
 Controllers handle the proper validation of the data, so they get the matching validator from dependency injection in constructor.
 As we are aware of different access levels and we have a log in system we assess the required authorization in controllers.
 Controllers manipulate only their own repository via dependency injection to fulfill single-responsibility.